mdger/UGNM_Instantmessaging/LAS2peer-Template-Project/doc/api.md

 --
 __URL Template:__ /profile

+__Description:__ The profile resource is used to manage the profile information of the user.
+Every User can choose a Nickname, which will displayed in Conversations.
+It may also specify additional information , such as email address , phone number and a link to an image.And he can control whether their profile information is public , or only visible to his contacts.

 __Operations:__

-* __Create Profile:__ Creates a profile
+* __Create Profile:__ Creates a profile for the active User.
  	* __HTTP Method:__ POST
-	* __Consumes:__ application/json; a JSON string in the following form `{'email':'email_val', 'telephone':'telephone_val', 'imageLink':'imageLink_val', 'nickname':'nickname_val', 'visible':'visible_val'}` ('email'=The email adress of the contact, 'telephone'=The telephone number of the contact, 'imageLink'=The link of the profile image, 'nickname'=The nickname of the account, 'visible'=The visibility of the profile)
+	* __Consumes:__ application/json; a JSON string in the following form `{'email':'email_val', 'telephone':'telephone_val', 'imageLink':'imageLink_val', 'nickname':'nickname_val', 'visible':'visible_val'}` ('email'=The email address of the user, 'telephone'=The telephone number of the user, 'imageLink'=The link of the profile image, 'nickname'=The nickname of the user, 'visible'=The visibility of the profile (1=public, 0=only contacts))
 	* __Produces:__ -
 	* __Parameter:__ authorization header
 	* __HTTP Status Codes:__